icopy-site/awesome/docs/awesome/awesome-non-financial-blockchain.md

 > Curated list of projects that build non-financial applications of blockchain.

-The blockchain is an incorruptible digital ledger of economic transactions that can be programmed to record not just financial transactions but virtually everything of value (https://github.com/machinomy/awesome-non-financial-blockchain/blob/master/by [Don Tapscott](https://github.com/machinomy/awesome-non-financial-blockchain/blob/master/https://www.linkedin.com/pulse/whats-next-generation-internet-surprise-its-all-don-tapscott)).
+The blockchain is an incorruptible digital ledger of economic transactions that can be programmed to record not just financial transactions but virtually everything of value (by [Don Tapscott](https://www.linkedin.com/pulse/whats-next-generation-internet-surprise-its-all-don-tapscott)).

 Most applications of blockchain lie in a financial realm.
 That makes non-financial applications even more intriguing.

 Industry of a blockchain application is defined by the one that is changed the most.
-For example, discontinued IoT bitcoin micropayments startup [21](https://github.com/machinomy/awesome-non-financial-blockchain/blob/master/https://21.co) (https://github.com/machinomy/awesome-non-financial-blockchain/blob/master/now [Earn.com](https://github.com/machinomy/awesome-non-financial-blockchain/blob/master/https://earn.com)) could significantly change both IoT and Financial sectors.
+For example, discontinued IoT bitcoin micropayments startup [21](https://21.co) (now [Earn.com](https://earn.com)) could significantly change both IoT and Financial sectors.
 Financial industry would expand its _current_ practice to a new domain.
 For IoT, however, _business model_ would change significantly.
 That intuition commands current classification.

 ## Contents